bbadzioch/461_site/modules/schedule/_posts/weekly_digests/weekly_digest_11.md

 > What fields are these topics most important in?

-Data analysis, mathematical modeling, optimization, machine learnining etc.
+Data analysis, mathematical modeling, optimization, machine learning etc.

 #### Aurora asks: